-Under certain conditions and at certain times of the year, flies can be the best steelhead bait whether you fly fish or float fish, and flies can even outperform roe bags if you know how and when to fish them properly
+Under certain conditions and at certain times of the year, some flies will work better and some of my best flies for steelhead can even outperform roe bags and other steelhead baits if you know how and when to fish them properly.

 The Worm Fly – The Best Fly For Steelhead

-The Steelhead worm pattern is by far my most productive steelhead and trout fly most days on the water and under most conditions.
+The Steelhead worm pattern is by far my most productive steelhead and trout fly most days on the water and they work under most conditions.

 My favorite color is pink, however under super clear conditions, I do better on the natural brown color.